Prague-West District: Geography

 The territory of the district forms a half-moon surrounding Prague from the west.
 The elongated shape of the territory thus extends into different types of landscapes, in the north rather flat, in the south more rugged and hilly.
-It extends into five geomorphological mesoregions: Prague Plateau (north and east), Křivoklát Highlands (small part in the west), Hořovice Uplands (elongated part around the Berounka River), Brdy Highlands (elongated part south of the Berounka) and Benešov Uplands (south).
-The highest point of the district is the hill Lípový vrch in Libeř with an elevation of 458 m, the lowest point is the river basin of the Vltava in Libčice nad Vltavou at 170 m.
+It extends into five geomorphological mesoregions: Prague Plateau (north and east), Křivoklát Highlands (a small part in the west), Hořovice Uplands (an elongated part around the Berounka River), Brdy Highlands (elongated part south of the Berounka) and Benešov Uplands (south).
+The highest point of the district is the hill Lípový vrch in Libeř with an elevation of 458 m, the lowest point is the river bed of the Vltava in Libčice nad Vltavou at 170 m.

+From the total district area of 580.4 km2, agricultural land occupies 332.0 km2, forests occupy 159.9 km2, and water area occupies 11.4 km2.
+Forests cover 27.5% of the district's area.

 The most important rivers are the Vltava and Berounka, both flowing through the southern part of the district and heading to their confluence on the territory of Prague.
 The Vltava also briefly forms the district border in the north, after it leaves Prague.
 In the eastern part of the district, the Sázava flows into the Vltava.
 The territory is rather poor in bodies of water, but there are three large reservoirs on the Vltava: Slapy (partly), Štěchovice and Vrané.

 Bohemian Karst is the only protected landscape area that extends into the district, in its central part.